 If you are looking for ideas to fill a day without sunshine while staying in a gentle frame of mind, this guide offers suggestions for suitable activities which complement a wellness break very well.

-A thalasso break can also be an opportunity to explore the surrounding area, as long as you stay true to the initial intention: doing yourself good.
-The idea is not to rack up the miles, but to choose one or two breathing-space getaways that extend the soothing effect of the seaside.
+A thalassotherapy stay can also be an opportunity to explore the surrounding area, provided you remain true to the initial intention: to do yourself some good.
+The idea isn’t to rack up the miles, but to choose one or two breathing escapes that extend the soothing effect of the seaside.

 Nearby La Rochelle offers a lovely combination: heritage, light on the harbour, lanes made for strolling.
 For an approach focused on wonder and contemplation (perfect after a treatment or a massage), you can spot places where you can gain height and perspective.